Campus Improvement Plan

 Build a foundation of reading and math, Improve low-performing schools

-Strategy 2: We will utilize CBA, Oral Reading Analysis, Phonics Assessments, and Progress Monitoring data and reports to goal set with students and adjust instructional strategies.
-Students will keep a data binder.
+Strategy 2: Thornwood will use District ELA Assessments, Progress Monitoring Data and reports to goat set with students and adjust instructional strategies and small group instruction.
+Students will keep a data binder, Teachers will keep Data Binder.

-Strategy's Expected Result/Impact: Increase the % of student demonstrating progress in reading and math by 5% points.
+Strategy's Expected Result/Impact: Increase the percentage of students demonstrating growth in reading and math by 5 percentage points.

 Goals